PhucHNg/springrank/README.md

-# springrank
-Things I did at Santa Fe Institute 2017

 # Implementation of SpringRank model

 SpringRank is a ranking model for weighted, directed networks.
-SpringRank returns real-valued scores which can be used to order nodes in a network.
+The model returns real-valued scores which can be used to order nodes in a network.
 Read more about how SpringRank works here: https://arxiv.org/abs/1709.09002

 This is an implementation of the model I used to conduct some experiments on the model as part of my summer research.